-"The Heritage Livestock Conference is great those interested in conserving and promoting endangered breeds of livestock and poultry who wish to learn more about husbandry, conservation breeding, marketing, value-added products, and recent research of rare breeds, our Heritage Livestock Conference allows attendees to network with others and participate in training to become future breed stewards, promoters, and ambassadors." -- R. Walker
+"The Heritage Livestock Conference is great for those interested in conserving and promoting endangered breeds of livestock and poultry who wish to learn more about husbandry, conservation breeding, marketing, value-added products, and recent research of rare breeds.
+The conference allows attendees to network with others and participate in training to become future breed stewards, promoters, and ambassadors." -- R. Walker

 The Livestock Conservancy is proud to announce the roll out of our weekly podcast series Heritage Breeds.
 Each episode showcases historic animals, their breeders, and people working to save them from extinction.

 The Heritage Breeds podcast has been featured #1 in iTunes New & Noteworthy science section, #3 in Kids and Family, and on Stitcher.
 Here are a few ways you can listen: RSS Feed, iTunes, Stitcher, and at HeritageBreeds.org.

 Here are a few of the episodes available for your listening enjoyment:

 • Introduction to Heritage Breeds with Alison Martin & Jeannette Beranger